 From a credit risk standpoint, we grade watchlist and problem loans into one of five categories: pass/watch, special mention, substandard, doubtful or loss.
-The classifications of loans reflect a judgment about the risks of default and loss associated with the loan.
+The classifications of loans reflect a judgment about the risks of default and loss associated with each loan.
 Credits ratings are reviewed regularly.
 Ratings are adjusted regularly to reflect the degree of risk and loss that our management believes to be appropriate for each credit.
 Our methodology is structured so that specific reserve allocations are increased in accordance with deterioration in credit quality (and a corresponding increase in risk and loss) or decreased in accordance with improvement in credit quality (and a corresponding decrease in risk and loss).
-Our lending policy requires the routine monitoring of weekly past due reports, daily overdraft reports, monthly maturing loans, monthly risk rating reports and internal loan review reports.
-The lending and credit management of the Bank meet periodically to review loans rated pass/watch.
-The focus of each meeting is to identify and promptly determine any necessary required action with this loan population, which consists of loans that, although considered satisfactory and performing to terms, may exhibit special risk features that warrant management's attention.